Dogs I Met and Cats I Tried to Meet

-These multi media collage paintings are all done on up-cycled hard wood from the dumpsters and donation boxes of local window makers.
+Most of these multi media collage paintings are done on up-cycled hard wood from the dumpsters and donation boxes of local window makers.
 That's why I call them "woodies".
 And they are small, therefore "Little Woodies."

 Birds, Oiseaux, Pajaros